jkim70/Solr/PostalAddress_KR/README.md

 - Download Korean Postal Address Data from https://www.epost.go.kr/search/zipcode/areacdAddressDown.jsp
 - All files are downloaded to a directory ../solrData/addressDB
 - Downloaded txt files are "|" deliminated files, and the files contains ",".
 Therefore, I wrote a shell script file to convert ", "(comma and space) to " " (space) and convert the "|" to a comma ",".
-This "./src/main/resources/util/address.sh' file also create CSV files from the txt files.
+This [script file](./src/main/resources/util/address.sh) also creates CSV files from the txt files.
 - Run this command on a "../solrData/addressDB" directory
 ```shell
 DIRECTORY_PATH/address.sh "./*.txt"